 These challenges are being met by us and our collaboration with the University of Arizona, the world’s preeminent center for optics research.
 Starting in 2013, UA scientists have achieved results that build confidence in the realization of low-cost IR products.
 Norcon, which is licensing this innovative technology, is the commercialization agent.

 Most notably, the UA scientists have formulated and patented a process to transform polycrystalline sulfur into an amorphous, haze-free polymer that retains IR transparency.
 Their innovation was to vitrify sulfur with organic comonomers, just as adding sulfur vulcanizes carbon into rubber with resilience.
 By crosslinking hydrocarbons and sulfur chains, a reddish copolymer, transparent and haze-free in the IR, is formed.
-This class of copolymers is called chalcogenide hybrid inorganic-organic polymers, or “CHIPs.”
+We call this class of copolymers "polychalc.”
 The resulting material exhibits the optical characteristics of chalcogenide glass, while being manufacturable and usable like a polymer.
 Higher refractive index materials have been recently been achieved by the formation of a unique CHIPs terpolymer that includes selenium atoms as well.

-Our achievements have spurred strong Interest in CHIPs for optics and photonics applications.
+Our achievements have spurred strong Interest in polychalc for optics and photonics applications.
 Leaders in automotive night vision, surveillance, security, and chemical detection have provided us their requirements for optical products.
 Cloud computing companies are seeking partnerships in photonic interconnect technology.
-CHIPs are clearly generating strong enthusiasm and excitement across these industries.
+Polychalc is clearly generating strong enthusiasm and excitement across these industries.

 The leaders of Norcon are highly adept for capitalizing on this opportunity.
 Norcon’s CTO and founder is one of the world’s leading polymer optics physicists, Dr. Robert A. Norwood.
 Dr. Norwood’s career has spanned 15 years in industry and 15 years in academia.
 He is the author of 39 issued US patents and more than 180 papers.
 Currently, as Professor at the world’s leading optics college at the University of Arizona, he has helped to generate over $100 million in research funding.
 Many of Norwood’s issued and pending patents are in infrared polymers.
 Norwood holds a physics PhD from Penn and BS degrees in math and physics from MIT.